 “When I heard my wife’s voice, it was unbelievable” said Mohammad.
 “I was very sorrowful when I heard my father had been taken away by the army.”

 He said he is now so consumed by worry that he is unable to look for work.

-After three days of being held prisoner without food, Yasmin saw her chance to escape.
+After three days under guard and without food, Yasmin saw her chance to escape.
 She fled into the countryside with her four children, and made her way to the Naf River, which forms the border.

 Yasmin and her children spent three days on the Myanmar side of the river.
 The Bangladesh Border Guards were preventing Rohingya from entering the country, and she had no money to pay a smuggler.
 Finally, her husband was able to transfer money to the smuggler using “BKash”, a mobile phone service, and they crossed the river at night in a small boat.

-In the meantime, Mohammad had travelled to Hazi Para, the home village of a friend he met while working in Chittagong, and a woman there offered shelter to him and his family.
+In the meantime, Mohammad had travelled to Hazibara, the home village of a friend he met while working in Chittagong, and a woman there offered shelter to him and his family.